KaretsosGithub/Breakout_Game/README.md

 How to play?
 ===========
-- On *Ubuntu 20.04*: Assuming that you have cloned this repository and you are inside the folder that contains the files of project, open a terminal:
+- On *Ubuntu 20.04*: Assuming that you have cloned this repository and you are inside the folder that contains the files of the project, open a terminal:

 ``` sh
 qmake